Yoreni/Ultimate-Incremental/README.md

 **==========JS VERSION==============**

+v1γ(dabom2000) made a QoL feature which says the multiplier after defrag and not just the total mult after defrag

 v9β(yoreni) fixed the display of points and added tabs though they do not work propley yet

 v8β(yoreni) added generators 6 & 7